 World Extreme Medicine (WEM) recently asked itself the question ‘who takes care of the carers?’ with relation to medical professionals working in extremes be that in war zones, as expedition medics, remotely with little support, as an isolated overwhelmed GP or nurse, in a busy stressed Emergency Department or on a paramedic crew.

 We then asked ourselves the question ‘what can WEM do to help?’ and we came up with our answer; WEMski.
-A week of Ski Medicine with inspirational faculty and using extreme environment specialist Dr Nathan Smith to look at the clinical psychology of leadership and teamwork in stressful working environments be they in the hospital environment or on expedition.
+A week of Ski Medicine with inspirational faculty and using extreme environment specialist Dr Nathan Smith to look at the clinical psychology of leadership and teamwork in stressful working environments be they in the hospital environment or on an expedition.

 The WEMski event offers five days of inspiring Ski Medicine and exciting content, mornings out on the slopes networking with the faculty, two full days of skiing plus a 3-course hog roast at the top of the mountain on the final day.